Features

 • Integration with external systems

-Operational events and audit data remain traceable — failed jobs can be retried under control.
+Operational events remain traceable — failed jobs can be retried under control.

 • Workspace event stream